Rudxain/SV3G/README.md

 Then, I did a [RIIR](https://github.com/ansuz/RIIR) and here we are!

+I decided to not have dependencies, because I want to learn Rust deeply.

 ## Disclaimer

 This is (mostly) a tool I use personally, so I'm not responsible for keeping backwards-compatibility, nor to notify about breaking-changes.
 I may rewrite this in any lang, and target any environment, **at any time without warning**.